 The cause of Plummer-Vinson syndrome is unknown.
 Genetic factors and a lack of certain nutrients (nutritional deficiencies) may play a role.
 It is a rare disorder that can be linked to cancers of the esophagus and throat.
 It is more common in women.

 Symptoms may include:

 - Difficulty swallowing

-Upper GI series or upper endoscopy may show the abnormal tissue in the food pipe.
+or to look for abnormal tissue in the food pipe.
 You may have tests to look for anemia or iron deficiency.

 Taking iron supplements may improve the swallowing problems.